K-Honsu/Secretariat/readme.md

 - Then change name to the database name given in pgadmin, in my case "secretariat"
 - Add a user, password, host, and port to the database obj(they can be found in the pgadmin created server)
 - To make connection, we need a database driver to make the connectionn from django to postgres(database adapter) and its called psycopg2
-- Work on it more
+- Work on it more and more i say